 The Sunrise and Troubadour gas and condensate fields, collectively known as the Greater Sunrise fields, are located approximately 150 kilometres south-east of Timor-Leste and 450 kilometres north-west of Darwin, Northern Territory.
 The fields were discovered in 1974 and hold gross (100%) contingent resources (2C) of 5.13 Tcf of gas and 225.9 million barrels of condensate (net Woodside share of 1.7 Tcf of dry gas and 75.6 million barrels of condensate)1.

 On 6 March 2018, Timor-Leste and Australia

-in place, the Sunrise Joint Venture continues to honour commitments under
+Contract arrangements are in place, the Sunrise Joint Venture will continue to